List of Rocko's Modern Life characters: Ed Bighead

-Ed Bighead is a middle-aged cane toad and the husband of Bev Bighead.
+Edward "Ed" Bighead is an anthropomorphic middle-aged cane toad and the husband of Bev Bighead.
 He is also the main antagonist of the show.
+Joe Murray said that he based the Bigheads on a group of neighbours who lived next door to Murray during his childhood.
+Murray described the neighbours as "grumpy and pissed about everything."
+Joe Murray hated his neighbours.
+The general concept involving characters with large heads originated from a comic, written by Murray, named "Rizzo the Art Director."
+This character is also green due to Joe Murray's dislike and disassociation for the color.

-He lives next door to Rocko, who he despises and sees him and his friends as the bane of his existence.
-In the television show, Ed is grouchy and crass towards most people.
-He works at the large corporation Conglom-O. His position with the company is usually in middle management, but it can be almost every position from assembly-line worker to an executive role depending on the needs of the episode.
+Ed Bighead lives next door to Rocko, who he despises and sees him and his friends as the bane of his existence.
+In the television show, Ed is grumpy and crass towards most people.
+He works at the large corporation Conglom-O, where has he worked since 1961.
+His position with the company is usually in middle management, but it can be almost every position from assembly-line worker to an executive role depending on the needs of the episode.
 According to his nameplate at Conglom-O, his job title is "Toad".
-As seen in the episode "Sailing the Seven Zzz's", he is a sleepwalker and has the habit of turning into a pirate while sleepwalking and views people and things as their pirate equivalents; he believed Rocko was an enemy pirate and proceeded to launch various household objects such as toasters and bowling balls at Rocko's house from a dryer.
+As seen in the episode "Sailing the Seven Zzz's", he is a sleepwalker and has the habit of turning into a pirate while sleepwalking and views people and things as their pirate equivalents, he believed Rocko was an enemy pirate and proceeded to launch various household objects such as toasters and bowling balls at Rocko's house from a dryer.
 In the comic book, Ed works for a similar company headed by Donald Frump, an elephant that serves as a parody of Donald Trump.
 Ed seems to have bad luck wherever he goes and thus is very cynical.
 His catchphrase is "I hate my life."

+He had an estranged relationship with his child born as Ralph, who created a show called "The Fatheads," which was loosely based on the Bigheads.
+Ralph also becomes a cartoonist instead of following Ed's footsteps at Conglom-O, which caused Ed to deny he had a "son".
+Ralph eventually came out as transgender under the name Rachel in Rocko's Modern Life: Static Cling and although Ed was not accepting at first, he later accepted the transition.